 DBS bets on 'poisoned chalice' of India banking to lift profits

-"The reality is that for most foreign banks, trying to build retail and small and medium businesses outside their home market has been a poisoned chalice," Mr Gupta said on Monday.
-"We are making this bet on India as we believe discontinuity caused by digital channels offer a once-in-a-lifetime opportunity of skinning this cat differently."
+"The reality is that for most foreign banks, trying to build retail and small and medium-sized businesses outside their home market has been a poisoned chalice," Mr Gupta said on Monday.
+"We are making this bet on India as we believe discontinuity caused by digital channels offers a once-in-a-lifetime opportunity of skinning this cat differently."

 The Singapore bank is the only sizable foreign bank to have taken steps to set up a local unit after India announced relevant rules in 2013.
-The three largest foreign banks in the country - Citigroup, Standard Chartered and HSBC Holdings - are yet to announce plans on ringfenced units in the country.
+The three largest foreign banks in the country - Citigroup, Standard Chartered and HSBC Holdings - have yet to announce plans on ring-fenced units in the country.

 "While other foreign banks in India are sticking to the top end of the market we want to go deeper.
 With the market growing so quickly in India even if we manage to grow with it we will do quite well," Mr Gupta said.

-DBS which started its India business as a representative office in 1994 has about 13 branches in the country.
-It plans to scale up its presence to about 100 touch points - branches and manned kiosks - over the next 18 months and will also triple its balance sheet to 1.5 trillion rupees (S$28.69 billion) by 2023, India unit's CEO Surojit Shome told reporters in Mumbai.
+DBS, which started its India business as a representative office in 1994, has about 13 branches in the country.
+It plans to scale up its presence to about 100 touch points - branches and manned kiosks - over the next 18 months and will also triple its balance sheet to 1.5 trillion rupees (S$28.8 billion) by 2023, the India unit's CEO Surojit Shome told reporters in Mumbai.
+BLOOMBERG